 Anyone with access to the internet is the ideal audience for livestream shopping.

 It's not an exaggeration.
-According to a 2021 survey, two-thirds of Chinese consumers have purchased products via video stream the previous year.
+According to a 2021 survey, two-thirds of Chinese consumers purchased products via video stream the previous year.
 The concept of livestream shopping is familiar to many generations of viewers, ranging from grade school students to senior citizens.

 For example, the majority of attendees at a livestream session selling scarves were women aged 60 and up.
 They enjoyed learning about different ways to wear a scarf from the hosts and models.
 They didn't need to be tech-savvy to make a purchase in these sessions, thanks to China's easy, quick, and accessible mobile payment options.